 Pro Surfer Jamie O’Brien and his cadre represent Catchsurf’s Beater, Odysea, JOB Pro Model boards.
 Semi-pro surfer and all round cool dude Ben Gravy, represent Wave Bandit along with signature models as well.

-This is why you won’t see Wave Bandit foam surfboards feature on their US site, and instead are sold through Amazon.
+This is why you won’t see Wave Bandit foam surfboards feature on Catchsurf’s US site, and Wave Bandit surfboards are instead sold through Amazon.
 For some strange reason Wave Bandit does feature on Catch Surf’s UK site.

 There is nothing untoward with this bifurcated business strategy.
 In fact, it’s considered to be an excellent marketing strategy, and you’ll find it in most business text books.
 Yes, brands have been offering different pricing tiers to their customers for as long as marketing has existed.
 In Catch Surfs there is not much fundamentally different the Wave Bandit soft top surfboards and the Odysea line.

 Catch Surf however wish to target intermediate/advanced surfers with their Odysea line and offer up the Wave Bandit to beginners.
 Now that we have established the origins of Wave Bandit, let’s take a look at what their soft top surfboard range offers.

 This is the board that Ben Gravy has made most famous.
 The guys rides the board just about anywhere – over rocks, on the wake of giant cruise ships, in 6 foot cranking barrels.
 If there is one guy who has shown the versatility of this board, it’s Ben Gravy.

 It’s the longest board in the Wave Bandit range.
 With a total volume of 98L it’s super versatile and really easy for beginners or lazy surfers to paddle into waves.
 It’s constructed from a triple maple wood core and comes with a tri-fin setup.
 It’s important to note at 9 foot that board will be rather heavy.
 It’s not ideal for long walks from the parking lot to the waves.

 The same shape as the Easy Rider 9 footer, but with less volume.
 The 8 foot board is 86L.
 If you’re a beginner who is looking for a board which is going to be a little little lighter and easy to manoeuvre then this is a good choice.